 Clarifications & FAQs open October 1 and close May 1.
-Official Rules Clarifications are made to clarify or correct the rules printed in the Science Olympiad Rules Manuals.
+Official Rules Clarifications are made to correct the rules printed in the Science Olympiad Rules Manuals.
 FAQs are replies to commonly asked questions.
 If a FAQ reply changes the meaning or corrects a rule it will be posted as a Clarification.
 The Official Rules Clarifications and FAQs apply to all states and all tournaments and originate at the National level (please check your Regional or State Website for special updates pertaining to your regional or state events).
 Please review the Official Rules Clarifications in addition to the FAQs.
 The official event rules can only found in the Science Olympiad Rules Manual that is sent to each registered member.

 To view posted FAQs or to Submit a Question for a Rules Clarification, please select one of the five titles in blue below.
 To search for a key word use the search function.
 To see all FAQ responses, use the Printer-Friendly Version button below.
 To see if a similar questions to yours has been asked, click on the Reveal Questions button.
 For Trial event questions, please submit them under the Reveal Questions button at the very end under Trial Events.

 The Submit a Question form is to be used to ask questions about a specific section and paragraph number in the event rule that might be unclear, not to be a help or answer desk.
 Only specific clarifying questions will receive replies.
 They will be posted if they are not a repetition of what is already stated in the rules.
 Concerning specificity about what is allowed please read the Code of Ethics and General Rules.
 For general info about team size and an overview of Science Olympiad, see Background under About SO.

 Questions that will not receive a reply: those that are already answered and posted, what materials to use, how to build a device, if a device complies to the rules, what will be covered on a test or how to coach the event.
 These questions should go to your coach or see the links under Events.